Vishal-beep136/secure-note-app/README.md

 - Support Basic Markdown formatting thanks to [MarkWon](https://github.com/noties/Markwon)
 - Also You can filter notes by oldest, latest, visibility, importance.

+# Table of Contents

+1. Installation Tutorial
+	I. Prerequisites
+	II.
+Installation Methods
+2. Configuration
+3. Screenshots
+4. Video Demo
+5. License

+# Installation/Setup Tutorial

+I. Prerequisites:
+Hardware: iPhone (The minimum compatible version)
+Software: iOS (The minimum compatible version) Development environment: (The developers building from source) Xcode version (The minimum compatible version) macOS version (The minimum compatible version)

+II.
+Installation Methods:

+App Store:
+Search for "Secure Note" app on the App Store.
+Download and install the app.

+Building from Source (Developers only):
+Clone the repository: git clone https://github.com/your-username/SecureNote.git Open the project in Xcode (the minimum compatible version).
+Follow the build instructions within the project.

+#Configuration

+First Launch:
+Choose a login method: Mobile Password, Custom Password, or App Password.
+If using Custom Password, set a strong password.
+If using App Password, set a different password for app access (distinct from Mobile Password).

+Room Database:
+No additional configuration needed (pre-populated).

+Note Importance:
+Access importance options from the note editor.
+Choose between Normal, Needed, or Important categories.

+Note Locking:
+Access lock options from the note editor.
+Choose between Custom Password or App Password for locking.
+Remember your chosen passwords for unlocking notes.

+Markdown Formatting:
+Use basic Markdown syntax for formatting notes within the editor.
+Refer to online resources for Markdown syntax details.

+Note Filtering:
+Access filters from the main notes list.
+Filter by Oldest, Latest, Visibility (locked/unlocked), or Importance.

 # Screenshots

 <p>